hogeschool/concurrency/Exercises.md

       Video: https://www.youtube.com/watch?v=LRiN3DJdskA
    3. Check the initialized values of *psem* and *csem* .
       1. What is the size of the buffer?
-      2. Are initializations of the semaphores help to exploit full capacity of the buffer?
+      2. Are initializations of the semaphores help to exploit the full capacity of the buffer?
       3. Propose your solution.
       4. *(Optional)* Modify the code in a way that implements your solution.